wp-plugins/wp-user-avatar/readme.txt

 `<img src="{imageURL}" class="wp-user-avatar wp-user-avatar-medium" />`

-**Note:** WordPress adds more CSS classes to the avater not listed here.
+**Note:** WordPress adds more CSS classes to the avatar not listed here.

 == Screenshots ==